The Teradata Primary Index explained in detail

 hash(a,b) = hash(b,a)

-The so-called HASHMAP does the assignment of each ROWHASH to an AMP.
-Each AMP is an independently working logical unit consisting of CPU, memory, and mass storage.
-I.e., each AMP processes a particular part of a table.
+The HASHMAP assigns each ROWHASH to its corresponding AMP.
+An AMP is a self-contained logical unit that comprises a CPU, memory, and mass storage.
+Thus, each AMP is responsible for processing a specific table segment.

 Selection of the Teradata Primary Index

-When selecting Primary Index Columns, we must consider that not all data types are allowed.
-These include BLOB, CLOB, XML, and JSON.
+When choosing Primary Index Columns, we must consider that certain data types, such as BLOB, CLOB, XML, and JSON, are not permissible.

 SELECT HASHROW(‘3’) AS CHARACTER_HASH , HASHROW(3) AS INTEGER_HASH;